harjoitukset/typescript-sorting-and-filtering/readme.md

-  ✓ sorting handles events with identical dates correctly ✓ sorting an empty array should not throw exceptions ✓ sorting events without dates should not throw exceptions ✓ sorting does not modify the original array
+  ✓ sorting handles events with identical dates correctly ✓ sorting an empty array should not throw exceptions ✓ sorting events without dates should not throw exceptions ✓ events with no date are in the beginning of the sorted array ✓ sorting does not modify the original array
   ✓ sorting is not allowed to utilize Array.sort
 ```